Enrollment Policies and Administrative Guidelines

 - 75% tuition refund will be granted if the withdrawal from the course occurs during the first week of the course.

 - No tuition refund will be granted after the first week of the course.

 - Tuition refunds are not granted for unused seats purchased in membership bundles.

 Online Course Credit

-Participating schools grant students credit for taking VHS courses.
-VHS courses should receive the same credit and be listed on the student transcript in the same way as any other course offered at the school.
-VHS gives 0.5 credits for semester courses and 1.0 credits for full-year courses.
-Participating schools translate VHS credit into the appropriate local school credit.
+Participating schools grant students credit for taking VHS Learning courses.
+VHS Learning courses should receive the same credit and be listed on the student transcript in the same way as any other course offered at the school.
+VHS Learning gives 0.5 credits for semester courses and 1.0 credits for full-year courses.
+Participating schools translate VHS Learning credit into the appropriate local school credit.

 Online Course Levels